 The third section provides a spotlight on poverty in Pembrokeshire at a broad level.
 It has become apparent that the issue of poverty is more concerning than perhaps we have previously recognised and our understanding of poverty in Pembrokeshire is becoming more developed.
 Poverty is a clear cross-cutting issue and the seriousness of the current situation demands a specific focus.
 This section draws out some of the key messages, which has prompted a re-think in our approach towards addressing the challenges presented by poverty, to the extent that we think it is too important an issue to wait until the production of our next Well-being Plan in 2023 to take action.
-Work is already underway to identify what the PSB can do collectively to tackle some of these issues with the intention that and to this end the PSB meeting scheduled for held on January 25 2022 will have had a specific focus on poverty.
-We will update this assessment in the final version to take account of those discussions.
+Work is already underway to identify what the PSB can do collectively to tackle some of these issues and to this end the PSB meeting held on January 25 2022 had a specific focus on poverty.
 The PSB agreed the need to set up a multi-agency working group to see how partners in Pembrokeshire can work better together to tackle the issue of poverty in the county.